tonywateround/larapath/README.md

-# Larapath - Simple CLI tool for fast folder access in Laravel 8
+# Larapath - Simple tool for fast Laravel access

 # Install on MacOS